-The codification of all domestic shipping issuances that follow the different stages in the life cycle of a vessel should make it easier for the public to follow the latest valid issuances of MARINA - from vessel acquisition, launching, registration, certification, and operation, right up to decommissioning, ship breaking, and ship recycling.
+The codification of all domestic shipping issuances that follows the different stages in the life cycle of a vessel should make it easier for the public to follow the latest valid issuances of MARINA - from vessel acquisition, launching, registration, certification, and operation, right up to decommissioning, ship breaking, and ship recycling.

-Notwithstanding regular or sporadic change in leadership in government, the continuing development, formulation, issuance and revision of circulars, policies, rules and regulations affecting the industry should always be undertaken with the desired end state in mind or set goals.
-Such policies should not be treated as quick fix approaches to address or respond to the needs of the industry thereby losing sustainability and constancy in the course of implementation of these policies.
+Notwithstanding regular or sporadic change in leadership in government, the continuing development, formulation, issuance and revision of circulars, policies, rules and regulations affecting the industry should always be undertaken with the desired end state in mind.
+Such policies should not be treated as quick fix approaches to address or respond to the needs of the industry, thereby losing sustainability and constancy in the course of implementation of these policies.
 As a matter of course, regulatory impact assessment prior to any policy development should always be part of the policy making process to ensure efficiency and effectiveness in the implementation of all issuances.

-2. Establishment of more domestic shipping sea routes/shipping services

-As of 2022, a total of 181 Roll-On, Roll-Off (RORO) routes have so far been established under the PNHS wherein 140 new RORO routes were opened as of 2018; 11 new RORO routes in 2019; 6 in 2020; 14 in 2021; and, 10 in 2022.
-The 919 Kilometer PNHS is composed of three (3) major RORO passenger routes: (a) the Western Nautical Highway linking Manila and Dipolog connecting to the Central Nautical Highway in Cebu; (b) the Central Nautical Highway that links Pilar, Sorsogon and Balingoan, and, (c) the Eastern Nautical Highway which is a link between Luzon and Mindanao via Leyte and Samar, connected to the Central Nautical Highway via Bogo or Cataingan.
-From its implementation in 2003, this system has reduced the previous travel time by 17 hours to the different key cities, enhancing the accessibility of the prime tourist destinations, and minimizing the handling costs of goods all over the country.
+2. Establishment of more domestic shipping sea routes/shipping services in 2020; 14 in 2021; and, 10 in 2022.
+The 919 Kilometer PNHS is composed of three (3) major RORO passenger routes: (a) the Western Nautical Highway linking Manila and Dipolog connecting to the Central Nautical Highway in Cebu; (b) the Central Nautical Highway that links Pilar, Sorsogon and Balingoan; and, (c) the Eastern Nautical Highway which is a link between Luzon and Mindanao via Leyte and Samar connected to the Central Nautical Highway via Bogo or Cataingan.